DaisukeDaisuke/AwaitFormOptions/README.md

 * By documenting child generators with `@throws AwaitFormOptionsChildException`, phpstan understands that:

-  * the exception may propagate
-  * callers must either catch it or declare it themselves
+  * This coroutine does not catch exceptions

 This keeps both humans and static analysis tools aligned 👍